Welcome to today's edition of the Rush 24-7 podcast.

 I know people say, well, if what they're doing now doesn't anger them, what's it going to take?

-And like I said last week, it's gonna be something like Obama speaking on an open mic.
+And like I said last week, it's going to be something like Obama speaking on an open mic.

-And they're gonna think that Obama's betrayed him.
+And they're going to think that Obama's betrayed him.

-It could be something profound in politics that goes wrong that wakes people up, but nothing that's happening so far is on the on the low information side.
+It could be something profound in politics that goes wrong, that wakes people up, but nothing that's happening so far is on the low information side.

 Anyway, Teresa, I appreciate the call.